Urgent Crisis Center

 Triage: The UCC Nurse will take your vital signs and ask you a few questions to get a general sense of why you have come to the UCC.
 The Nurse will work to ensure that the youth’s needs are appropriate for the UCC.

-Registration: Our staff will check you into the UCC, complete consents for treatment, confirm insurance, and sign releases to allow for the collaboration with your current community providers and supports.
+Registration: Our staff will check you into the UCC, complete consents for treatment, confirm insurance, and sign releases to allow for collaboration with your current community providers and supports.
 If you are a legal guardian, please be sure to bring your guardianship papers with you.

-Assessment/Intervention: You will meet with a multidisciplinary team, including a Nurse, Mental Health Clinician, Family Support Worker and Care Coordinator to evaluate the youth’s/family’s current and immediate crisis concerns.
-The Clinician will take the opportunity to do a more thorough evaluation of your child’s history, development, learning and behavior.
-The Care Coordinator and Family Support Worker will talk with you about additional supports you or your child may need to assist your family after your discharge from the UCC.
+Assessment/Intervention: You will meet with a multidisciplinary team, including a Nurse, Mental Health Clinician, Family Support Worker, and Care Coordinator to evaluate the youth’s/family’s current and immediate crisis concerns.
+The Clinician will take the opportunity to do a more thorough evaluation of your child’s history, development, learning, and behavior.
+The Care Coordinator and Family Support Worker will talk with you about additional support you or your child may need to assist your family after your discharge from the UCC.
 A senior leader of the UCC (Clinician, Advanced Practice Nurse Practitioner(APRN), or Physician’s Assistant(PA)) consults on every case and may be directly involved in assisting the family.

 Medication Assessment: If clinically indicated and urgently needed, we have the capacity to provide medication evaluation.
-We have child psychiatrists, nurse practitioners and/or physician’s assistants available for consultation for complex presentations; in some situations, the medical team may prescribe medications to help stabilize the crisis.
+We have child psychiatrists, nurse practitioners, and/or physician’s assistants available for consultation for complex presentations; in some situations, the medical team may prescribe medications to help stabilize the crisis.

 Direct linkages to ongoing care: The Care Coordinator or Family Support Worker will help you to connect to resources in your community that will support the youth after their discharge from the UCC.
 This may include reviewing recommendations with current providers or helping your family connect with new services.
-They may also provide assistance with various community resources, programs and concrete services that may be helpful to your family.
+They may also provide assistance with various community resources, programs, and concrete services that may be helpful to your family.

 Safety planning and discharge: The UCC team will meet with you to discuss all they have learned from you and your family and sketch out an initial safety plan.
 Members of the team will work with you to review and add your thoughts to the safety plan before finalizing it.
-Safety plans will include clear steps to keep the environment safe (locking up knives/weapons/medications), coping skills or calming strategies to try in the case of another crisis and direct links to clinical and informal supports in your community.
-The safety plan may also include a referral to Mobile Crisis services for follow-up calls or home visits to support you and your family.
+Safety plans will include clear steps to keep the environment safe (locking up knives/weapons/medications), coping skills or calming strategies to try in the case of another crisis, and direct links to clinical and informal supports in your community.
+The safety plan may also include a referral to Mobile Crisis Services for follow-up calls or home visits to support you and your family.

 Follow-up Connections: Upon discharge from the UCC, the team will give you a copy of the safety plan and all contact information for direct linkages and suggested resources in your community.
 The Family Support Worker or Care Coordinator will call after your discharge to follow up with you about your time at the UCC.
 Time-limited collaborative work with community providers may occur with your permission until your connection to the new providers has been established.

-We strive to maintain a high degree of accessibility and quality at an affordable costs.
+We strive to maintain a high degree of accessibility and quality at an affordable cost.
 We participate with most insurance companies including CT Medicaid (HUSKY) and will work with commercial insurance companies to best utilize any available insurance benefits.